wp-insider/woocommerce-braintree-payment-gateway/woocommerce-braintree-payment-gateway/readme.txt

 This Plugin __does not__ support WooCommerce Subscriptions, but this functionality is in plan for the near future.

+= 3D Secure Payment Option =

+This addon support 3D secure payment option.
+If you want to use [3D Secure](https://articles.braintreepayments.com/guides/fraud-tools/3d-secure) Payment then you just need to enable that option in your Braintree merchant account.
+You can contact Braintree support to enable 3D secure in your live account.

 = Developers =

 Github repository - https://github.com/wp-insider/woocommerce-braintree-payment-gateway